Rotate or revoke API credentials

 If your app uses webhooks, then configure it to accept webhooks that are signed with the new secret key only.

-The following examples show a basic implementation of access token rotation in the Ruby and PHP programming languages.
+The following examples show a basic implementation of access token rotation in different programming languages.